instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2023-03-10-Code-for-PeopleBot-Jesper.md

 Next steps:
 - Get motors moving in response to sensor data.
-- Figure out how to stop wheel jerk
+- Figure out how to stop wheel jerk.
+There are libraries for accelerating wheels rather than going to a specific speed suddenly - might come in handly later.

 Code:
 ````